takemaru/graphillion/README.md

 3. Download the source (tar.gz or zip file) from https://github.com/takemaru/graphillion
 4. Run IPython
-5. Change the current directory to the source directory (it should have the file setup.py)
+5. Change directory to the source directory
+   (it should have the file setup.py)
 6. Run ```run setup.py build``` to build
 7. (optional) Run ```run setup.py test -q``` to execute the tests